flama-purklin/CapstoneGroup5/DOCUMENTATION/DIALOGUE_SYSTEM_OVERVIEW.md

 This document outlines the key components, flow, and mechanisms involved in the LLM-powered dialogue system.

-> ⚠️ **CURRENT STATUS: UNDER ACTIVE DEBUGGING** ⚠️
+> ⚠️ **CURRENT STATUS: FUNCTIONAL WITH RECENT FIXES** ⚠️
-> The dialogue system is functional but has known issues being investigated (text duplication, UI input state problems, performance concerns).
-See [Known Issues](#known-issues) section for details.
+> The dialogue system has been updated to fix issues with stuck conversations and improve BeepSpeak text handling.

 ## 1. Key Components